aixtlilco9/PS_GigHub/README.md

 # PS_GigHub
-First plural sight tutorial I completed, did so after having finished my senior capstone and was not completely satisfied with what had done and whanted more exposure with ASP.NET using the MVC design pattern.
+First plural sight tutorial I completed, did so after having finished my senior capstone and was not completely satisfied with what I had done and wanted more exposure with ASP.NET using the MVC design pattern.

 Initially did this using VSTS but am uploading a version that runs through git bash, as I ran it, aside from being simple the globe icon on the